Confined Space Awareness

 Depending on your role, additional training may be required.
 For example, how to use specific breathing apparatus.

-On completion of this online confined space training course learners will;
+On completion of the confined space training online learners will;

 - Know their responsibilities with respect to relevant confined space legislation

 - Understand the hazards typical to confined spaces and how to manage them